COS-IT-FLOWS/COS-IT-FLOWS-Documentation/docs/index.md

 ## Help and Support

-If you have any questions, feedback, or suggestions, please feel free to reach out to us .
+If you have any questions, feedback, or suggestions, please feel free to reach out to us at <team@equinoct.com>.
 You can raise an issue in the issue tracker.